7 Ways to Make Speaking Easier

-Here are 7 tips for making it easier to enjoy speaking:
+If you’re not happy with how you’ve dealt with it in the past, here are 7 tips for making it easier to enjoy speaking:

 1. Humor yourself.
 The next time someone says to you, “You’re making a presentation at the next Board meeting,” say “Thank you for telling me.
 I’ll be happy to do that.”

 This takes a little practice.
 Practice saying it to yourself occasionally so you can say it relatively spontaneously when the moment comes.
 It works.
 Amazing, but true.

 2. Consciously choose not to be nervous.
 Take charge of your thinking – you have more control than you think.

 You can choose to think about how much you hate speaking, OR, you can choose to think about why they need to hear what you have to say.